edmundkwok/varnish-inspector/README.md

 ### Varnish VCL

-If you're following the official Varnish [Purge and banning](https://www.varnish-cache.org/docs/3.0/tutorial/purging.html) configuration, add another expression to check if your secrety key is passed along with the request.
+If you're following the official Varnish [Purge and banning](https://www.varnish-cache.org/docs/3.0/tutorial/purging.html) configuration, add another expression to check if your secret key is passed along with the request.
 You can combine this with any other expressions.

 ```bash
 if (req.request == "PURGE") {